United States five-dollar bill

 Mathew Brady's February 9, 1864, portrait of Lincoln is used for the current $5 bill (series 1999 issue and later).

 The United States five-dollar bill (US$5) is a denomination of United States currency.
-The current $5 bill features U.S. president Abraham Lincoln and the coat of arms of United States on the front and the Lincoln Memorial on the back.
-All $5 bills issued today are Federal Reserve Notes.
+The latest $5 bill features U.S. president Abraham Lincoln and the coat of arms of United States on the front and the Lincoln Memorial on the back.
+These $5 bills are Federal Reserve Notes.
 As of December 2018, the average life of a $5 bill in circulation is 4.7 years before it is replaced due to wear.
 Approximately 6% of all paper currency produced by the U.S. Treasury's Bureau of Engraving and Printing in 2009 were $5 bills.

-The note was formerly nicknamed a "fin", a term from Yiddish פֿינף (finf), פֿינעף (finef), meaning "five;" this term derived from underworld slang and originally referred to the British five-pound note.
+The note has been nicknamed a "fin", a term from Yiddish פֿינף (finf), פֿינעף (finef), meaning "five;" this term derived from underworld slang and originally referred to the British five-pound note.
 It was first recorded being used to refer to the American bill in 1925.
 It is also occasionally referred to as a “fiver”.